grafana/agent/docs/sources/flow/reference/components/otelcol.processor.memory_limiter.md

 # otelcol.processor.memory_limiter

-`otelcol.processor.memory_limiter` is used to prevent out of memory situations on a telemetry pipeline.
-It performs periodic checks of memory usage, and will begin dropping data and forcing GC to reduce memory consumption if usage exceeds the defined limits.
+`otelcol.processor.memory_limiter` is used to prevent out of memory situations on a telemetry pipeline by performing periodic checks of memory usage.
+If usage exceeds the defined limits, data is dropped and garbage collections are triggered to reduce it.

-The `memory_limiter` component uses both soft and hard limits, where the latter is always equal or larger than the former.
-When memory usage goes above the soft limit, the processor component will start dropping data and returning errors to the preceding components in the pipeline.
-When usage exceeds the hard limit, the processor will force a garbage collection in order to try to free memory.
-When usage drops below the soft limit, the normal operation is resumed (data will not longer be dropped and no forced garbage collection will be performed).
+The `memory_limiter` component uses both soft and hard limits, where the hard limit is always equal or larger than the soft limit.
+When memory usage goes above the soft limit, the processor component drops data and returns errors to the preceding components in the pipeline.
+When usage exceeds the hard limit, the processor forces a garbage collection in order to try and free memory.
+When usage drops below the soft limit, no data is dropped and no forced garbage collection is performed.

 > **NOTE**: `otelcol.processor.memory_limiter` is a wrapper over the upstream
 > OpenTelemetry Collector `memorylimiter` processor.
 Bug reports or feature